arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

 #### 1. Create a full stack application or use an existing one built on ReactJs, NodeJs and MongoDB.

-I have used an application of my own which you can clone from: [Stock Suggestion App](https://github.com/arpitmathur2412/GFG-HACK) or use any existing application you have.
+I have used an application of my own which you can clone from [Stock Suggestion App](https://github.com/arpitmathur2412/GFG-HACK) or use any existing application you have.
 Just make sure it has the same tech-stack.

 This is the file structure of our application: